CaOs433/buutti-full-stack/README.md

 Depending of your operating system, you may need to install some other python packages.
 See the Dockerfile for reference of a Linux based os.

+## Testing

+There's some primitive tests done for the React app, but still work in progress.
+You can run them with `yarn test`.

+For the server app: work in progress...